 You submit your information about your estate and children (if applicable) to us.
 Our Lawyer will interview both spouses on the telephone individually.

-We Will Send You a Divorce Settlemennt Agreement
+If an Agreement is Reached, We Will Send You a Divorce Settlemennt Agreement

 Why This Can Really Help You